nikssardana/gdriveTorrent/README.md

 - Remove dependency on path (/nikhil/Programs...) to allow the application to run in any directory
 - Extend the application to allow multiple users.
 The application should ask for write access to gdrive.
 It should then download the files on their gdrive instead of the developer's gdrive.
 - One click deploy option, so that users can deploy the application on their own servers (heroku or any other server)
-- Right now, the status of all the commands are stored in separate files (output.txt, gDriveOutput.txt and done.txt).
+- Currently, the status of all the commands are stored in separate files (output.txt, gDriveOutput.txt and done.txt).
 Store it in a database and show it in the webpage.